 The CPT codes listed on our website are for informational purposes only.
 This information is our interpretation of CPT coding requirements and may not necessarily be correct.
 You are advised to consult the CPT Coding Manual published by the American Medical Association.
 Doctor's Data, Inc. takes no responsibility for billing errors due to your use of any CPT information from our website.

-Analysis of urinary neuro-biogenic amines (neurotransmitters), and their metabolites, provides a non-invasive assessment of neurotransmitter metabolism.
-Neurotransmitter testing may provide therapeutic opportunities that improve clinical success and patient health outcomes.
+Analysis of urinary neurotransmitters is non-invasive; testing may provide therapeutic opportunities that improve clinical success and patient health outcomes.

-Neurotransmitters, or "biogenic amines" are secreted from pre-synaptic neurons into the synapse between nerve cells to stimulate receptors on post-synaptic neurons.
+Neurotransmitters are secreted from pre-synaptic neurons into the synapse between nerve cells to stimulate receptors on post-synaptic neurons.
 The neurotransmitters are all produced from essential aromatic amino acids.
 Neurotransmitter metabolism may be mediated by a variety of enzymes expressed differently throughout the body.
 Circulating levels of neurotransmitters and metabolites may have distinctive sources.
-Urinary levels of neuro-biogenic amines primarily reflect the activity of the peripheral and GIT enteric nervous systems.
-Up to 20% of urinary neurotransmitter metabolites are estimated to originate in the CNS.

 A lack of nutritional cofactors (vitamins, minerals) required for normal enzyme function may decrease enzyme function and neurotransmitter levels.
 Neurotransmitter receptors and metabolic enzymes may be subject to mutations and single nucleotide polymorphisms (SNPs) that may affect receptor or enzyme function.
 Normal neurotransmitter receptor function is also necessary for normal neurotransmitter activity.
-Neurotransmitter levels may be influenced by diet, lifestyle and other health conditions such as: high sodium intake, age, gender, body mass index, kidney function, environmental exposures, infection and tobacco use.
+Neurotransmitter levels may be influenced by many factors, such as diet, lifestyle, age, sex, body mass index, hormone imbalance, environmental exposures, infection, chronic inflammation, and nicotine use.